 What route should I climb?

 While we can run treks on any route, we strongly recommend the least traveled, most scenic, and most nontechnical options.
-All of our routes offer acclimatization time, stunning views, and more intimate experiences on the mountain.
+Our preferred routes offer acclimatization time, stunning views, and more intimate experiences on the mountain.
 The Western Approach Route is our 9-day trek, which offers ample acclimatization and beautiful scenery all the way up the mountain.
 The Grand Traverse Route is our 10-day climb along the least-traveled routes, with maximum acclimatization and luxury upgrades.
-The Umbwe Route is our most efficient and challenging (yet do-able) route to the summit.
+The Umbwe and Machame routes offer beautiful scenery, more challenging hiking, and fewer acclimatization days.

 What is the temperature range on the mountain?

 Temperatures on the mountain vary greatly, from 70-90°F in the rainforest to -10°F near the summit.
 Above the tree line, most days are 30-50°F. Kilimanjaro creates its own weather patterns, and the weather can change dramatically and without warning.
 Your guides will help you be prepared for sun, rain, snow, and wind.
 We recommend layering your clothing and carrying a waterproof shell at all times.